 Itac, leading bakery and pastry industry supplier

-Itac Professional, Importaco’s B2B brand for the food industry, is a leading supplier for bakery industry companies that strive to keep up with the latest trends and innovate with dried fruits.
+Itac Professional, Importaco’s B2B brand for the food industry, is a leading nuts supplier for bakery industry companies that strive to keep up with the latest trends and innovate with nuts.
 Our wide range of products allows us to supply these industries with almonds –processed in a Peanut Free factory-, peanuts, nuts and other ingredients in different formats ranging from pastes to cubes, sheets and slices.

 At Itac we specialize in the control of the product across all of its stages – from harvesting in the field to processing and sale.
 Thanks to this, we have a traceability control system that guarantees the highest safety and quality in the raw materials that we supply to the bakery industry.